-Despite hailing from the ruling Tokugawa clan himself, he propagated strict loyalty to the emperor and urged the domains to preserve the social status quo in order to maintain unity and harmony, policies that were in accordance with Mitogaku’s Confucian teachings.
+Despite hailing from the ruling Tokugawa clan himself, he propagated strict loyalty to the emperor and urged the domains to preserve the social status quo to maintain unity and harmony, policies that were by Mitogaku’s Confucian teachings.
 Nariaki’s unswerving sonnō jōi stance aroused the shogunate’s acrimony, resulting in his removal as daimyō and confinement into house arrest in 1844.
 He also relinquished his position as family head to his eldest son, Tokugawa Yoshiatsu (徳川慶篤, 1832–1868).
 The confinement order was finally lifted in 1849.

 - Flueckiger, Peter; Imagining Harmony: Poetry, Empathy, and Community in Mid-Tokugawa Confucianism and Nativism, Stanford University Press 2010